IISAS/DDNS-probe/README.md

 server name or DNS error)

-Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the tests are obtained and analyzed.
+Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the probe tests are obtained and analyzed.

 ## Usage